 Guinea pigs might be small but they need lots of space!
-Typical happy guinea pig behaviour involves running around, foraging and generally exploring everything.
+Typical happy guinea pig behavior involves running around, foraging, and generally exploring everything.
 Additional space in the form of a run for your outside guinea pig is essential.

 Guinea pigs are natural grazers so having a run with no flooring is perfect.
 Stay away from wire floors on hutches and runs as they are very dangerous.
 They frequently cause foot injuries that can be fatal to guinea pigs.

 Choose a run that has a lid or roof on.
 This stops cats jumping down and scaring your guinea pigs.
 Ensure you also add some hiding places to your guinea pigs run.
 This gives them places to sleep and hide when needed.